 Etiology and PathogenesisTop

-Classification and etiology of severe hypertriglyceridemia (ie, fasting triglyceride [TG] concentrations >10.0 mmol/L):
+The classification and etiology of severe hypertriglyceridemia (ie, fasting TG concentrations >10.0 mmol/L) include:

 2) Familial chylomicronemia syndrome: Genetic (type I hyperlipoproteinemia according to the Fredrickson classification).

-Both forms are associated with fasting chylomicronemia and high very low–density lipoprotein (VLDL) levels.
-However, familial chylomicronemia syndrome tends to be more severe and resistant to treatment.
-Hypertriglyceridemia has been linked to an increased risk of cardiovascular disease and acute pancreatitis.
+Severe hypertriglyceridemia, in addition to elevated very low–density lipoprotein (VLDL) level predominating in its milder forms, is associated with fasting chylomicronemia.
+Familial chylomicronemia syndrome tends to be more severe and resistant to treatment.
+Hypertriglyceridemia has been linked to an increased risk of CVD and, when severe, to acute pancreatitis.

 Clinical Features and DiagnosisTop

-Low-density lipoprotein cholesterol (LDL-C) levels are generally low in hypertriglyceridemia, whereas total cholesterol may be high, depending on the cholesterol content of chylomicrons.
+Low-density lipoprotein cholesterol (LDL-C) levels are generally low in more severe forms of hypertriglyceridemia, whereas total cholesterol may be high, depending on the cholesterol content of chylomicrons.

 Fasting chylomicronemia is usually accompanied by fasting TG levels >10.0 mmol/L and is never considered normal.
 Its recognition is usually prompted either by the occurrence of acute pancreatitis or by finding turbid plasma in a fasting patient or high serum TG levels in routine laboratory tests.
 Genetic testing is usually necessary to distinguish polygenic hypertriglyceridemia from familial chylomicronemia syndrome.